Skip to content

 The best way to create a SMART goal is to apply each word in the acronym to your vague idea as you refine it into a clear, straightforward plan of action.

 For example, a startup founder's overall ambition might be to build the most successful business in the industry, but—while admirable—that doesn't give them much to work with.
-Let's practice by clarifying this idea into a SMART goal.
+Let's break down each letter of the SMART acronym to turn this into a SMART goal.

 First, choose one specific outcome.
 There's nothing wrong with having vague ambitions, but when it comes to getting things done, you need to focus on one concrete step at a time.